Thank you for reading our post, please rate this article at the end.

 - Check if the connections or fuses in the converter are loose.

-- Check if the batteries have enough water in them.
+- Check if the batteries have enough water.

-- Check the charge of the batteries with a multimeter.
+- Check the batteries’ charge with a multimeter.

 - Check the condition of the batteries.
 Do the batteries appear damaged in any way?
 Are there signs of leaks?